open-telemetry/oteps/text/0000-template.md

         }
       }

-      // Metrics with names that match a rule in the inclusion_patterns are
+      // Metrics with names that match at least one rule in the inclusion_patterns are
       // targeted by this schedule.
-Metrics that match the exclusion_patterns
+Metrics that match at least one rule from the
-      // are not targeted for this schedule, even if they match an inclusion
+      // exclusion_patterns are not targeted for this schedule, even if they match an
-      // pattern.
+      // inclusion pattern.

+      // For now, there cannot be any exclusion patterns, and the inclusion pattern
+      // must be Pattern.starts_with = "" (basically the wildcard)
       repeated Pattern inclusion_patterns = 1;
       repeated Pattern exclusion_patterns = 2;